-The Investment Network is comprised of Investor and Deal Databases.
-Investors have access to a wide range of resources to help them structure and execute blended finance transactions.
+Members gain access to the Deal Database, Members Database, and a wide range of resources to help structure and execute blended finance transactions.
 Collaboration tools include a messaging function and data rooms where deal providers can create checklists of relevant activities and share documents securely.
 Registered investors also have access to data on over 150 historical blended finance transactions, as well as the resources available to all users: reports, primers, and case studies; a directory of relevant service providers; and access to offline trainings and workshops.

 Convergence’s Design Funding provides feasibility study or proof of concept funding for practitioners to design blended finance vehicles that aim to attract private capital to development at scale.